hassaan4584/Swiftjective-C/_posts/2020-6-23-iOS-14-Notable-UIKit-Additions.md

 {% include lazyLoadImage.html image="../assets/images/iOS14_toggleDatePicker.gif" %}

 The pretty package comes with some house keeping, though.
-If you were using a date picker before, you were likely doing some under the assumption that it would show as the wheel style.
+If you were using a date picker before, you were likely doing so under the assumption that it would show as the wheel style.
 If that's the case, it's gonna look all kinds of crazy right now - so go check it out in your own apps and either tweak the style or the way you're showing it.

 For example, I was using the wheel style in Spend Stack, which you can see in the picture above in this article.
 However, building against iOS 14 nets me this result (with the nice, fully fleshed out version showing when a user taps on it):